WorldHim/BuildArena-2.0/control/README.md

 ## Three complete machine examples

 Each directory below contains one `machine.json` MCP operation history and Python code only.
-Run from the repository root:
+After setup passes, run from the repository root, one example at a time:

 ```powershell
 uv run python control/examples/rocket_orbit_return/run.py